preloadAn individual arranges a luggage full of clothes.

 If you’re packing alcohol in your carry-on, you’ll be subject to the Transportation Security Administration’s 3-1-1 limit for liquids.
 Containers must be 3.4 ounces or fewer and fit inside one quart-sized bag.

 If you’re carrying alcohol in your checked bags, your limits depend on alcohol content.
 According to the FAA, there are no limits on how much alcohol you can pack in your checked luggage if the alcohol by volume is less than 24 percent (generally beer and wine).
-Between 24 and 70 percent, however, the FAA limits passengers to 5 liters.
+Between 24 and 70 percent, however, the FAA limits passengers to five liters.

-However, every country has its own rules on carrying alcohol on a flight.
-U.S. Customs, for example, only allows for 1 liter of alcohol to be carried into the United States duty-free.
-If you’re planning on meeting the 5-liter legal limit, you’ll be subject to paying duty and taxes for the other four bottles.
-Other countries like Kuwait forbid passengers from carrying alcohol in the country entirely.
-Be sure to check the local laws of your destination before packing alcohol in your suitcase.
+Every country has its own rules for carrying alcohol on a flight.
+US Customs, for example, only allows one liter of alcohol to be carried into the United States duty-free.
+If you’re planning on meeting the five-liter legal limit, you’ll be subject to paying duty and taxes for the other four liters.
+Keep in mind that passengers under the age of 21 are completely prohibited from importing alcohol into the US.

-If you purchase alcohol in a duty-free shop, you can generally take it with you on the plane – but that doesn’t mean it can travel with you the entire way home.
-If you have a connecting flight and need to pass through a TSA security checkpoint, your bags are once again subject to carry-on restrictions, which means anything over the 3.4 ounce limit needs to go in your checked baggage.
+If you have a connecting flight and need to pass through a TSA security checkpoint, your bags are once again subject to carry-on restrictions, which means anything over the 3.4-ounce limit needs to go in your checked baggage.
 This can be especially frustrating to learn during a layover, as you may not have access to your checked bags to check your alcohol (though you will likely have to claim your baggage and re-check it if you’re re-entering the U.S. and then have a connecting domestic flight).
-To be safe, be sure to purchase your duty-free alcohol at the last airport you visit before arriving in your final destination to avoid losing it at a security checkpoint.

 Can I drink on the plane?